tmb5cg/Fifa-Autobidder/README.md

 ## Intro

 _Note: I built this for me and my friends as a fun side project.
 I'm making it open source because it's awesome.
+It is not perfect (yet) and so use at your own risk.
+I will be making updates daily.
 This is/was my first project working with [Tkinter](https://wiki.python.org/moin/TkInter) as well as [Selenium WebDriver](https://www.selenium.dev/documentation/en/), a library that interacts with [ChromeDriver](https://www.chromium.org/).
-Shoutout to this botting community [Discord](https://discord.gg/gd9UqAtr)._
+Shoutout to the FUTAPI [Discord](https://discord.gg/gd9UqAtr)._

 This project is an Autobidder trading bot that buys and sells players on the FUT (FIFA 21 Ultimate Team) Transfer Market.